- Form a Company Now! +

 Before securing the domain name, Harvard Business Services can check the company name for you in real-time by phone, email, live chat, or Skype (DelawareInc).
 We can tell you in a matter of seconds if the name is available or not.
 The name must be unique enough so that it does not match that of another Delaware company already in existence.
 There are certain words that do not count towards the name search criteria, for example, the words "the", "at", "a", "an", "to", "the", "and" (and the and symbol "&") will not count towards availability.
 Nor will capitalization, spacing, punctuation, etc. The company name will also need to include a corporation ending, which also does not count towards the name search criteria.

 For corporations, the options are:

 Keep in mind that not all company names are a home-run at first.
-Take a look at the original names of some of these well-known companies, they may surprise you.
+Take a look at the original names of some well-known companies, they may surprise you.
 If you don't love the name of your company, we can always file a name amendment with the state of Delaware.